RiccardoSilva42/RiccardoSilva42/README.md

 ### About me

 ##
-I am a enthusiast front-end programmer interested in:
+I am a enthusiast programmer interested in:

-- Web dev
+- Web and game developing
 - Digital minimalism
 - Custom themes for open source software
 - ASCII art and animation